tlh/workgroups.el/README.md

     (wg-load "/path/to/saved/workgroups")

-The customization variable `wg-switch-on-load` controls whether to automatically switch to the first workgroup when a file is loaded.
+The customization variable `wg-switch-on-load` controls whether to automatically switch to the first workgroup in a file when the file is loaded.
 It defaults to `t`, so when you add the above to your `.emacs` file, the first workgroup in the file will automatically be switched to on Emacs startup.

 ### Killing and Yanking